Elizabeth Warren pledges help during visit to Puerto Rico

-SAN JUAN, Puerto Rico (AP) — Democratic Sen. Elizabeth Warren is visiting Puerto Rico as she considers a run for president, promising to help the island rebuild from Hurricane Maria and support laws that would offer the U.S. territory equal treatment and debt relief.
+SAN JUAN, Puerto Rico (AP) — Democratic Sen. Elizabeth Warren visited Puerto Rico on Tuesday as she considers a run for president, promising to help rebuild the island from Hurricane Maria and support laws that would offer the U.S. territory equal treatment and debt relief.

-Warren on Tuesday also condemned President Donald Trump for considering the use of disaster recovery funds to build what she called a “dumb” border wall.
+Warren demanded the resignation of Brock Long, administrator of the Federal Emergency Management Agency.
+And she condemned President Donald Trump for denying the hurricane’s death toll and for considering the use of disaster recovery funds to build what she called a “dumb” border wall, provoking laughter and applause from a crowd of a couple hundred people gathered in a small theater.

-Puerto Rico is becoming a popular stop for Democratic presidential candidates and potential ones as they seize the opportunity to criticize the Trump administration for its hurricane response.
-Last week, former housing secretary Julian Castro visited the island.
+“Puerto Rico has not been treated with respect,” she said.
+“It is insulting.
+It is disrespectful.
+This ugliness has gone far enough.
+Puerto Rico has suffered enough.
+We will not allow anyone to sabotage your recovery, not even the president of the United States.”

-The visits have perplexed some and annoyed others in the U.S. territory, whose people are U.S. citizens but are barred from voting in presidential elections.
+Puerto Rico is becoming a popular stop for Democratic presidential candidates and potential ones as they seize the opportunity to criticize the Trump administration for how it responded to the hurricane and its aftermath.
+Last week, former housing secretary Julian Castro, who has declared himself a candidate, visited the island and toured communities still struggling more than a year after the storm.

 Most Read Nation & World Stories